-The annual CWILL BC/VPL Writing & Illustrating Kids’ Books panel is coming up on March 2, 2015, 7:00 to 8:30 p.m at the Vancouver Public Library, Central Library, Alice Mackay Room (that’s the lower meeting room under the atrium in the main library branch in downtown Vancouver).
+The annual CWILL BC/VPL Writing & Illustrating Kids’ Books panel is coming up on Monday February 29 , 2016 from 7:00pm – 8:30pm at the Vancouver Public Library Alma VanDusen & Peter Kaye rooms (the lower meeting rooms under the atrium in the main library branch in downtown Vancouver, 350 West Georgia Street).

 Interested in writing or illustrating books for young readers?
 Join seven professional children’s authors and illustrators at this free public event to find out how they broke into this exciting and competitive field and how they built their careers.
 Audience members will have a chance to ask questions and get practical information on such topics as how to improve your writing, how to find a publisher and submit your work, what agents do, what to look for in a book contract and what the financial rewards are.